 - Innovation – be they systems, products, or relationships, successful bloggers are always looking for ways to make things better.

 - Creativity – it seems this should go without saying, but I need to add it here.
-Successful bloggers find creative solutions help the world to see the world in new ways.
+Successful bloggers find creative solutions to help the world to see the world in new ways.

 - Generosity – when you give freely you get noticed and the world gives back either through making a purchase or spreading the word about your business.
-Successful bloggers share the time, attention, and wisdom.
+Successful bloggers share their time, attention, and wisdom.